Updated July 29, 2023

 Actual Cash Value

-|Replacement Cost – Accumulated Depreciation||Current Market Value – Deductible|
+|Replacement Cost – Accumulated Depreciation.||Current Market Value – Deductible.|

 |Actual Cash Value is chosen for items that the insured can choose to buy from his/her savings.
-This is also important for items that may not suffer any damage during their useful life.||Replacement Cost is the method opted for, in case of products that are expensive, and the insured may not be able to replace from his/her pocket.|
+This is also important for items not damaged during their useful life.||Replacement Cost is the available option in case of expensive products, and the insured may not be able to replace them from his/her pocket.|

-|Actual Cash Value is much more affordable in terms of the premium payments and allows peace of mind, that the items are insured.||Replacement cost premiums are fairly heavy on the pocket and hence needed to be chosen wisely only for requisite assets.|
+|Actual Cash Value is much more affordable regarding the premium payments and allows peace of mind that the items are insured.||Replacement cost premiums burden the pocket and are useful only for requisite assets.|

 While both methods assure a user the ease of replacing the item or asset in case of damage, the user has to appropriately select the method of valuation, where he/she can balance both the risks and the affordability of the replacement of the product.